You want smart political talk without the meltdowns?

 They made fun of Ronald Reagan.

-Star Wars strategic defense.
+Star Wars, strategic defense.

-I wouldn't call it Star Wars, but it's strategic defense and and and the iron dome that we call that that uses it, and we have more advanced systems now as well.
+I wouldn't call it Star Wars, but it's strategic defense and the Iron Dome that we call that uses it.

 These weapons are too destructive, and we better be proactive.